New & Used Kia Sportage: In Depth

 GET A FREE PRICE QUOTE

-The Kia Sportage is a stylish, high-tech crossover that looks and feels more advanced and refined than past models.
-It’s smaller than the mid-size Sorento and larger than the compact Soul, which has become popular for a very different market.
+The Kia Sportage is a stylish, high-tech crossover that looks and feels more refined and sophisticated than previous generations.
+It’s smaller than the mid-size Sorento and larger than the compact Soul, which has become popular for a very different kind of market.

 Today's Sportage offers room for five passengers--four can travel comfortably--advanced interior amenities, good fuel efficiency, and more than a dash of panache at a price that's as competitive as any compact crossover.
 It finds buyers among couples or small families, perhaps including a few who've moved up from the remarkably successful Soul.